NTHUObservatory/nthuobs_rsync/README.md

 1. There will be some default plugins, choose additional plugins `Net > openssh, Devel > git, Editors > vim, Admin > cygrunsrv, Net > rsync` in their newest version.
 1. Install & Finish.

-** If you want to install other functions/packages in the future, run `setup-x86_64.exe` again and choose the ones you need.
+`Note:` If you want to install other functions/packages in the future, run `setup-x86_64.exe` again and choose the ones you need.

 ### Setup environment variables on Windows
 #### Set user password